hapijs/hapi/docs/style.md

   };
   ```

-  - Newline after `{` except for inlined objects
+  - Newline after `{` except for inlined or empty objects
     - Inline an object when it improves readability and unlikely to change often
-    - No inline object in assignment
+    - No inline object in assignment unless empty

   ```javascript
   // Right